We support academics and students with academic licenses and awards.

 (And it seems appropriate that if you’re going to pay a research company to administer your survey or recruit your participants, then you should be prepared buy a 1000minds academic license too.
 Fair enough?)

-Or if you’re a student without funding to pay for a license, contact us to request an academic award to use 1000minds for free, and we’ll send you an application form.
-Applications are usually approved quickly, but in the meantime you can get started with a free trial immediately.
+Or, if you’re a student without funding, contact us to request an academic award to use 1000minds for free, and we’ll send you an application form.
+Applications are usually approved quickly, but in the meantime you can start a trial immediately.

 Tell us about your project